vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 An exposed cluster if ever de-exposed can't be re-exposed.

 <a name="tkgm_clusters"></a>
-## Creating clusters with TKG runtime
+## Creating clusters with VMware Tanzu Kubernetes Grid runtime
-Clusters with TKG runtime can be created in the same way as how native clusters are created, viz. using `vcd cse cluster apply`.
-The process only differs in the cluster specification sample file generation step.
-Keen observers would notice that a TKG cluster specification file differs from a native cluster specification file in only the value of the field `kind`.
+VMware Tanzu Kubernetes Grid (TKG) Clusters are deployed similar to Native clusters using `vcd cse cluster apply` command.
+TKG cluster specification file differs from a native cluster specification file in the value of the field kind.
+**Please note:**
-Additionally, it should be noted that NFS based persistent volumes are not supported for TKG clusters, rather VCD CSI provides an easy to use dynamic persistent volume solution.
+* NFS based Persistent Volumes are not supported for TKG clusters.
-TKG clusters don't support in place Kubernetes upgrade and sharing as well.
-We will add these features in a future release of CSE.
+Instead, use VCD CSI for  Dynamic Persistent Volumes.
+* Cluster sharing is not supported for TKG clusters.
+* Kuberenetes upgrade is not supported for TKG clusters.